Makarska Croatia Travel Guide

 A peaceful, less crowded spiritual site resembling Lourdes.
 Offers a serene atmosphere away from main tourist areas.

-Offers an unique exploring nature with the historical background and stunning views.
-Often overlooked by Skywalk visitors.
+Offers an unique natural exploration with historical context and stunning views.
+Frequently missed by Skywalk visitors.

 Located in a former military bunker on the Peškera peninsula.